Maverics-Seneca/frontend/README.md

 Navigation Options:

 A "Back to Login" link is provided for users who remember their password and want to return to the login page.

+4. DASHBOARD PAGE

+Overview
+This is the Dashboard Page for MediTrack, providing users with an overview of their medication schedule, refill alerts, and medication history.

+Features
+User Greeting:

+Displays a personalized welcome message ("HELLO JOHN!") to enhance user engagement.
+Next Medication Section:

+Shows the upcoming medication with its name, time, and remaining days.
+Refill Alert Section:

+Notifies the user about medications that need refilling, along with the remaining days.
+Medication History Section:

+Displays details of previously taken medications.
+Action Buttons:

+"Add Medication" button to allow users to add new medications.
+"Log Out" button to securely exit the application.